|enjoying homemade-cream cheese filled strawberries|

 When you are done, you will have a tangy cream cheese in your cloth (that you can use for all sorts of recipes), and whey left in your bowl!
 Both will last weeks (6 or more for sure for the whey… the cream cheese doesn’t make it that long around our house!) in the fridge.

 ***Be sure when working with kefir grains that you don’t use metal.
-Steel and metals can harm your grains, so you want a cheapo plastic mesh strainer, and preferably glass jars and bowls***
+Metals can harm your grains, so you want a cheapo plastic mesh strainer, and preferably glass jars and bowls***

 The cream cheese, or “farmer’s cheese” as a friend calls it, is really good if you add in a little powdered (ground up) sucanat, or sliced strawberries.
 You can use it for anything you use regular cream cheese for, and it is a probiotic!
 So good and nutritious for your gut.